 Technology allows many of us to work from anywhere, but remote work was far from the norm before COVID-19.
 Then, with the pandemic, companies had to go remote overnight.
 Now, while some organizations return to the office, many will remain partly or fully remote.
-And they must continuously check in with employees, investing in engagement and well-being.
+And they must continuously check in with employees, and invest in engagement and well-being.
 And surveys are at the core of these practices.

 Pre-pandemic, 47% of U.S. workers never worked remotely.
 Now, the number of people who only work remotely has risen from 17% up to 44%.
 There are different reasons a company may decide to move to a remote or hybrid model.
 It may be a matter of workplace culture, a choice to cut back on expenses, a strategy to attract more talent, or a way to prevent the high employee turnover faced by organizations that don’t offer flexibility.